Date of this document: July 28, 2026

 The data processed as a result of the use of cookies and tracers is used by us, our partners and third parties in accordance with their purposes.

-Necessary cookies and tracers are not subject to user consent.
+Essential cookies and tracking technologies are not subject to the user's consent.

-They may also be used to manage access to reserved and personal areas of our sites or services, such as your personal account, for example, by memorizing your identifiers, or to enable the use of a chat service.
+They may also be used to manage access to restricted or personal areas of our websites or services, such as your personal account, by remembering your login credentials, or to enable the use of an online chat service.

-Statistics, analysis and audience measurement cookies and trackers enable us to better understand how our websites are used, which pages are viewed the most, how visitors find us, etc. These cookies and tracers are important to us, in particular so that we can provide websites that are better adapted to the expectations of our customers and visitors, especially in terms of site ergonomics.
+Analytics, statistics, and audience measurement cookies help us better understand how our websites are used, including which pages are viewed most frequently and how visitors find our websites.
+These cookies and tracking technologies are important because they enable us to continuously improve our websites and better meet the expectations of our customers and visitors, particularly with regard to usability and user experience.

-The use of this type of cookies and tracers is generally subject to the user's consent.
-The expression of this consent or refusal is collected at the time of the user's first visit to one of our sites and can then be modified as mentioned in section 4.1.1 below.
+The use of these cookies and tracking technologies is generally subject to the user's consent.
+Consent or refusal is collected during a visitor's first visit to one of our websites and may subsequently be modified as described in Section 4.1.1 below

-Please note that deactivating targeting cookies and tracers does not necessarily deactivate ads: when you deactivate one or more tracers in this category, you may continue to see ads, but they will no longer be tailored to your browsing habits.
-They will be “generic” ads, i.e. the same as when you use a new computer or a newly installed browser, with a newly created user account that is not linked to anything known to the companies implementing these tracers.
+Please note that disabling targeting cookies does not necessarily stop advertisements from being displayed.
+If you disable one or more tracking technologies in this category, you may continue to see advertisements, but they will no longer be personalized based on your browsing behavior.
+Instead, you will see generic advertisements, similar to those shown when using a new computer, a newly installed browser, or a newly created user account that is not associated with any known data collected by the companies operating these tracking technologies.

-The use of this type of cookies and tracers is subject to the user's consent.
-The expression of this consent or refusal is collected at the time of the user's first visit to one of our sites and can then be modified as mentioned in section 4.1.1 below.
+The use of these cookies and tracking technologies is subject to the user's consent.
+Consent or refusal is collected during a visitor's first visit to one of our websites and may subsequently be modified as described in Section 4.1.1 below.

-These cookies and trackers may be deposited on your terminal by social networks.
-They are used to share the content of our websites on social networks or to integrate content from social networks into our websites.
+These cookies and tracking technologies may be placed on your device by social media platforms.
+They are intended to enable the sharing of content from our websites on social media or to integrate social media content into our websites.

-They may be used when we add a “Like” or “Share” button, which will enable these actions to be reported on the social network to which they are linked.
-These cookies and tracers are beyond our control, as is the data processed by these social networks.
-For more information on these cookies and trackers, we invite you to consult the privacy policies specific to each of these social networking sites.
+They may be used when we include "Like" or "Share" buttons, allowing these actions to be communicated to the relevant social media platform.
+These cookies and tracking technologies, as well as the data processed by these social media platforms, are outside of our control.
+For more information about these cookies and tracking technologies, we encourage you to consult the privacy policies of the respective social media platforms.

 Necessary cookies may last until you delete them, although most of them are deleted when you leave the session.
 All cookies and tracers, whether deposited directly by our sites or indirectly via our sites, have a validity period which is mentioned in the list of cookies and tracers below.